mimoriarty/library-project/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run fake-server`
+Deploys json-server mock.\
+Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

+Use /todos or /categories endpoint to view data persisted in your browser.\
+You may also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\